Ship your custom AI agents on Blaxel in a few clicks.

 ), the new traffic routing depends on the --traffic

 option.
 Without this option specified, Blaxel will automatically deploy the new revision with full traffic (100%) if the previous deployment was the latest revision.
-Otherwise, it will create the revision without deploying it (0% traffic).Specify which sub-directory to deploy with the --directory
+Otherwise, it will create the revision without deploying it (0% traffic).--directory

 (-d